ioBroker/ioBroker.vis-template/README.md

 - to use this template you should copy it into iobroker/node_modules directory call "iobroker visdebug MYNEWNAME" to enable debugging and upload widget to vis

+- enable debug in vis with
+  iobroker visdebug MYNEWNAME

+  You can just edit the files in /opt/iobroker/node_modules/iobroker.vis-MYNEWNAME, but call after every change the "iobroker visdebug MYNEWNAME"

 - create your widgets
   You can find debug instructions here: https://github.com/ioBroker/ioBroker/wiki/How-to-debug-vis-and-to-write-own-widget-set